Meziano/ms-tutorial-004/README.md

 spring.profiles.active=dev
 spring.cloud.config.url=http://localhost:8888
 ```
-When we start for example **employee-service** Spring notices the presence of a **bootstrap** file, so it starts an application context and asks  the **config-service** after  configuration data, it must identify itself with the application name and the active profile.
+When we start for example **employee-service** Spring notices the presence of a **bootstrap** file, so it starts an application context and asks the **config-service** after the configuration data.
+It must provide an *application name and the active profile.
 In this example,  it says: "Hello Config Server at http://localhost:8888, my **application-name**  is '*employee-service*' and I would like to have the configuration data for my **active profile** '*dev*'."
 The **config-service** checks in the repository it manages if there is a configuration file with the name '*employee-service-dev.properties*' (Note that we have until now used *.properties* files, but it's also possible and I find it better to use *.yml* file) and it finds one, so it hands the file's content over.

 ### Summary
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1NTQ5OTQ2MTcsLTE1NDk0MzMxMzEsOD
+eyJoaXN0b3J5IjpbOTkyMDM0ODk4LC0xNTQ5NDMzMTMxLDg5OD
-k4OTY5MTQ4LC0zNzU2NTk2ODMsLTk0OTE2MzE0NywtOTYyNTkw
+k2OTE0OCwtMzc1NjU5NjgzLC05NDkxNjMxNDcsLTk2MjU5MDI5
-MjkzLDE4ODczOTkzODMsNjc3NTc4NzU5LC0xODk2MjUzNjMsMT
+MywxODg3Mzk5MzgzLDY3NzU3ODc1OSwtMTg5NjI1MzYzLDE5MD
-kwMzkwODI4NywxMDA1ODUyNzYxLDIwMzA5NDI2NjgsMjEzNDI1
+M5MDgyODcsMTAwNTg1Mjc2MSwyMDMwOTQyNjY4LDIxMzQyNTM3
-Mzc4MSwyMDcyNzg1MjMzLDIxNzQwNDc2NywzNjU1NjkxNjUsLT
+ODEsMjA3Mjc4NTIzMywyMTc0MDQ3NjcsMzY1NTY5MTY1LC02Nz
-Y3NzM1OTg0MiwxNTI3MTc2NjE5LDE4ODcwNjM0MCwxOTIwMTE1
+czNTk4NDIsMTUyNzE3NjYxOSwxODg3MDYzNDAsMTkyMDExNTI1
-MjU2XX0=
+Nl19
 -->